ClareVision NVR and Camera General Guides

 Note:

-The most obvious place you will see a bandwidth exceeded error message is in the NVR terminal interface ( port output).
+The most obvious place you will see a bandwidth exceeded error message is in the NVR terminal interface (HDMI port output).
 If you see a message box appear indicating the bandwidth has exceeded capacity, the settings above must be adjusted.

 Camera Defaults and NVR Recording Capacity